-All supported Windows Server operating systems are also being updated.
+All supported Windows Server operating systems, Microsoft OneNote 2007, SQL Server, SharePoint Server 2013, and Windows Media Center TV Pack for Vista are also being updated.

 Some of these updates correct issues so serious that, in certain situations, remote access to your computer may be possible without your permission.
-These issues are classified as critical, while some others this month are less serious and classified as either important or moderate.
+These issues are classified as critical, while some others this month are less serious and classified as important.

 See Microsoft Security Bulletin Severity Rating System for more on these classifications.